- After foundation, in your makeup routine, as desired.

 The Morning Glow Pressed Mineral Illuminator is an entirely mineral makeup product, using mica for its shimmer.
 That ‘lit up’ look is highly desired for evenings out, or when you want to add definition to your face.
 It is essential when contouring.

 Unlike liquid highlighters, this one sits on top of your foundation, instead of breaking it down.
 It also goes great on oily skin, though it’s not too drying, especially if you use high quality skin care creams underneath it.
 It also contains pearl powder as skin smoother, and methicone as a skin conditioner.

 A few helpful things to know about this product:

 This is not a foundation!
 It is also not a blush.
 Use it selectively, to blur lines and enhance your features.
 The idea is to help you look naturally young and radiant, not shiny all over.

 While coloured, this product is meant to blend-in with your natural skin tone.
-It is more on the pink side, with regards to its shade (some would say this goes better with silver makeup).
+It is more on the pink side, with regards to its shade.
 However you can also try a lighter shade, on the ‘browner’ side, called Champaign Kiss, also by Colorescience®.

 Powder highlighters go on much better with a brush, than with fingers.
 Try the Colorescience® kabuki brush, available here.

 While this highlighter does contain minerals that may also be found in UV protectors, it is not meant to replace your sunscreen.